 Did Deepika Padukone BETRAY Fans?
 Has Already Signed Luv Ranjan’s Next But Is SCARED To Announce?

-Ever since the rumours of Deepika Padukone and Ranbir Kapoor doing the next project of #MeToo accused director Luv Ranjan has started floating around the industry, netizens have been warning the actress not to collaborate with him.
+Ever since rumours of Deepika Padukone and Ranbir Kapoor doing the next project of director Luv Ranjan, who has been accused of sexual harassment, started floating around the industry, netizens have been warning the actress not to collaborate with him.
 However, Bollywood Hungama confirms that the actress has already signed Luv Ranjan's untitled next, in which she will share screen space with Ajay Devgn and Ranbir Kapoor.

 Bollywood Hungama quoted a source as saying, "Deepika is doing Luv Ranjan's untitled next but everybody wants to keep it under wraps till the whole noise about Me Too dies down completely.
-Deepika had signed the movie much earlier this year and had started discussions regarding the script with Luv."
+Deepika had signed the movie much earlier this year and had started discussions regarding the script with Luv." (sic)

 "In July, she and Ranbir were even spotted coming out of the filmmaker's office but Deepika's fans took offence to that and #NotMyDeepika started trending online.
-Many felt on social media that given her strong stance against sexual harassment she shouldn't do the movie and ask her to rethink her choice."
+Many felt on social media that given her strong stance against sexual harassment she shouldn't do the movie and ask her to rethink her choice." (sic)

-Not so long ago, in a tete-a-tete with magazine, Deepika had clearly denied that she will not collaborate with any person, who is accused of sexual misconduct.
-Now, if the actress has really signed the film, it would be interesting to see how her fans would react to it.
+Not so long ago, in a tete-a-tete with a magazine, Deepika had clearly denied that she will not collaborate with any person, who is accused of sexual misconduct.
+Now, if the actress has really signed the film, it would be interesting to see how her fans react to it.

 B'day Special: Take Flirting Tips From Ranbir Kapoor Aka Bunny If 'Ishq' Ain't Good For Your Health